Joe4evr/Discord.Addons/src/Discord.Addons.MpGame/Documentation/3-Games.md

     }

-    // Example property that's needed for the game private Stack<Card> Deck { get; set; }
+    // Example property that's needed for the game
+    // Starting with v1.2, you can better represent this
+    // by creating a type that inherits 'Pile<T>',
+    // see section 8 for details
+    private Stack<Card> Deck { get; set; }

     public override Task SetupGame()